Gelugor: History

 Gelugor was one of the first areas of Penang Island to be inhabited.
 Fishermen had moved into the area from Sumatra in the 18th century, predating Captain Francis Light's founding of Penang Island in 1786.
 They settled around the mouth of the Gelugor River (Malay: Sungai Gelugor) and Bukit Gelugor.

-Soon after Light came ashore in what is now George Town in 1786, his Scottish partner, David Brown, cleared the jungles around Gelugor to make way for agricultural purposes, including spice and coconut plantations.
+Soon after Light came ashore in what is now the city centre in 1786, his Scottish partner, David Brown, cleared the jungles around Gelugor to make way for agricultural purposes, including spice and coconut plantations.
 Brown also brought in labourers from India to work in the estates.
-He eventually became the largest landowner on Penang Island in the early 19th century.
+He eventually became the largest landowner on the island in the early 19th century.

 Up until the end of World War II, Gelugor remained a rural area.
 Prior to the war, the British Army converted one of David Brown's houses into the Glugor Barracks, to be renamed later as Minden Barracks.
 The army camp was occupied by the Imperial Japanese Army during the war.
 It was again put in use during the Malayan Emergency and the Indonesian Confrontation, before being closed for good in 1971 following the withdrawal of all British armed forces from Southeast Asia.

 The development of residential estates at Gelugor began in the 1960s, originally to house civil servants.
 Also in the 1960s, a proposal to establish Penang's first university was mooted.
 Eventually, the Penang University (Universiti Pulau Pinang) was founded in 1969, before being relocated to the former Minden Barracks in 1971.
 The university has since been renamed Universiti Sains Malaysia, now one of the foremost public universities in Malaysia.

-In 1985, the Penang Bridge that connects Gelugor with the Malay Peninsula was completed.
-The bridge has indirectly boosted urbanisation at Gelugor, which also lies right between George Town proper and the Bayan Lepas Free Industrial Zone.
+Geography

+Demographics

+As of 2020, Gelugor was home to a population of 18,662, resulting in a population density of 6435 /km2.
+Malays formed 47% of the suburb's population, followed by Chinese at 33% and Indians at nearly 13%.